Dennis P. Hupchick

-Dennis P. Hupchick is Professor of History, Emeritus at Wilkes University, Pennsylvania.
+Dennis P. Hupchick is Professor of History, emeritus at Wilkes University, Pennsylvania.

 Biography

 Hupchick was born on September 3, 1948, in Monongahela, Pennsylvania.
 He is a son of a steelworker and a homemaker of Slovak and Hungarian ancestry.
 Hupchick graduated history from the University of Pittsburgh.
 His doctoral dissertation's topic is "Bulgarians in the seventeenth century (1983)."
-He wrote it under the supervision of Prof. James Franklin Clarke Jr. (1906-1982).
+He wrote it under the supervision of Prof. James Franklin Clarke Jr. (1906–1982).
 Clarke was the recognized doyen of Bulgarian historical writings in America.
 Later he has directed the East European and Russian Studies Program at Wilkes University.
 Dennis P. Hupchick is author of numerous articles on Bulgarian and Balkan history.
 He is a member of the American Association Advancement of Slavic Studies.
 He has also edited a number of scholarly books.
-Hupchick was the past-president of the Bulgarian Studies Association in the USA and was a Fulbright Scholar to Bulgaria in 1989.
+Hupchick was the past-president of the Bulgarian Studies Association in the US and was a Fulbright Scholar to Bulgaria in 1989.
 He is the author of "Conflict and Chaos in Eastern Europe, "Culture and History in Eastern Europe", "The Balkans, and The Bulgarians in the Seventeenth Century", also co-author of "The Palgrave Concise Historical Atlas of Eastern Europe".
 Hupchick has edited a number of scholarly books and has authored numerous articles on Bulgarian and Balkan history.